artists-on-the-world-wide-web/awww.rocks/src/pages/work/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
-templateKey: 'blog-post'
+templateKey: blog-post
-title: 'Sample Work 01'
+title: Work 01
 date: 2017-01-04T15:04:10.000Z
-description: >-
-  Sample Work Description
+description: Sample Work Description
-category: Work
 tags:
   - Code
+category: Work
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.